joshbegley/nyt-latest/README.md

 **Dark and Light: Words for the Fourth**\
 `Readers respond to a column by Bret Stephens and a letter about the Fourth of July.
-Also: Food eduction, for children and parents.`\
+Also: Food education, for children and parents.`\
 https://www.nytimes.com/2026/07/01/opinion/america-250-july4.html

-**Washington, D.C., Is Full of Construction Zones and Armed Camps**\
+**Trump Remakes Washington, D.C., Into a Maze of Fences and Guard Members**\
 `President Trump seems to have turned swaths of the city into either a construction zone or an armed camp as he seeks to prove that he alone can improve it.`\
 https://www.nytimes.com/2026/07/01/us/politics/trump-washington-dc-construction.html